-We evaluate uncertain income tax positions, if any, in accordance with FASB Interpretation No. 48, Accounting for Uncertainty in Income Taxes, an interpretation of FASB Statement No. 109 ("FIN No. 48").

-Based on our analysis of our position, we concluded that we do not have any uncertain tax positions that meet the recognition or measurement criteria of FIN No. 48 as of December 31, 2008.
+We evaluate uncertain income tax positions, if any, in accordance with FASB Interpretation No. 48, Accounting for Uncertainty in Income Taxes, an interpretation of FASB Statement No. 109 ("FIN No. 48"), which is codified in FASB ASC Topic 740, Income Taxes ("ASC 740").
+Based on our analysis of our position, we concluded that we do not have any uncertain tax positions that meet the recognition or measurement criteria of ASC 740 as of December 31, 2009 and 2008.
 We classify interest and penalties, if any, related to unrecognized tax benefits as a component of provision for income taxes.
-We do not have any open tax years subject to examination by the IRS.
+The 2008 and 2009 tax years are open to examination by the IRS.